LIMFAST. IV. Learning High-Redshift Galaxy Formation from Multiline Intensity Mapping with Implicit Likelihood Inference: The Implicit Likelihood Inference Framework

 Bayesian inference lays the foundations for a statistical framework for parameter estimation in cosmological data analysis.
 Given an observed data set $\boldsymbol{x}$ and a vector of model parameters $\boldsymbol{\theta}$, Bayes' theorem relates the posterior distribution $p(\boldsymbol{\theta}|\boldsymbol{x})$ of interest to the product of the likelihood function $p(\boldsymbol{x}|\boldsymbol{\theta})$ and the prior distribution $p(\boldsymbol{\theta})$, namely

 where the marginalized likelihood $p(\boldsymbol{x})$ normalizes the posterior.
 Traditional Bayesian inference methods rely on an explicit form of $p(\boldsymbol{x}|\boldsymbol{\theta})$, which, in some cases, can be analytically intractable or computationally expensive to evaluate, even if it is possible to forward simulate synthetic data.
 Such challenges are addressed by ILI, which bypasses the need for an explicit $p(\boldsymbol{x}|\boldsymbol{\theta})$ in a data-driven way by leveraging simulations to learn the joint distribution of simulated data-parameter pairs.
 This provides a more flexible and scalable approach to Bayesian inference less constrained by model-specific assumptions, and has therefore gained much attention in cosmological data analysis in recent years.
+Our LIMFAST simulations, which approximate structure formation and evolution using second-order Lagrangian perturbation theory and the extended Press--Schechter formalism, define an appropriate regime for the usage of ILI, where closed-form expressions for the observables are lacking and the large number of realizations required by methods such as on-the-fly MCMC would be computationally very demanding (without the aid of emulation) \citep{GreigMesinger2015}.
+By training on parameter--power spectrum data vector pairs simulated with LIMFAST, the ILI method learns to approximate the posterior, $p(\boldsymbol{\theta}|\boldsymbol{x})$, from the empirical joint distribution, implicitly exploiting the full shape and structure of the simulated power spectra and without requiring an explicit mapping from $\boldsymbol{\theta}$ to $\boldsymbol{x}$ as a forward emulator would.

 In figure~\ref{fig:workflow}, we show the workflow of training the ILI framework that we use to infer the galaxy formation parameters of interest from mock [$\ion{C}{II}$] and [$\ion{O}{III}$] LIM data.
 To perform ILI, we train a Neural Posterior Estimation (NPE) model to learn the conditional distribution of the galaxy formation parameters given simulated data (compressed into auto- and cross-correlation power spectra) following the definitions in section~\ref{sec:models}.
 The NPE architecture first produces a compact embedding of the input data and then employs a normalizing flow \citep{PapamakariosMurray2016,Papamakarios2019} to approximate the complex, high-dimensional posterior by applying a sequence of invertible and differentiable transforms to a simple base distribution.
-Further details of the architecture and training of the NPE model in our ILI framework are elaborated in Appendix~\ref{sec:ml}.
+Further details of the architecture and training of the NPE model in our ILI framework are elaborated in appendix~\ref{sec:ml}.